FAQS

 What are fosters required to do?

-Fosters are required to provide a home.
 They have daily responsibilities, including feeding and playing with their cat daily to help socialize them, and litter box cleaning.
-Fosters transport their cats to at least 1-2 appointments (e.g., sterilization, health check ups, vaccinations).
-Some cats need special care, so fosters may administer treatments.
+Fosters transport their cats to at least 1-2 appointments (e.g., sterilization, check ups, vaccinations).
 Fosters must follow all guidelines.

 -